SUSHANT-0210/Movie-Recommender-System/README.md

 - **Personalized Recommendations**: The system analyzes movie features such as genre, actors, directors, and plot keywords to recommend similar movies based on user preferences.
 - **Scalable**: The system can efficiently handle a large movie database and provide relevant recommendations.
 - **Easy to Use**: Users can easily interact with the system through a Streamlit-based user interface, which provides an intuitive and responsive experience.
+- **Web Deployment**: The project is deployed on the Streamlit community cloud, making it accessible at [MovieNest](https://movienest.streamlit.app/).

 ## Technologies Used